History of Devon: Mining history

 Devon has produced tin, copper and other metals from ancient times.
-Until about 1300 it produced more than Cornwall but production declined with the opening of the deep Cornish mines.
+Until about 1300 it produced more than Cornwall, but production declined with the opening of the deep Cornish mines.
 Tin was found largely on Dartmoor's granite heights, and copper in the areas around it.
 It was exported from Mount Batten in prehistoric times.
 The Dartmoor tin-mining industry thrived for hundreds of years, continuing from pre-Roman times right through to the first half of the 20th century.
-In the eighteenth century Devon Great Consols mine (near Tavistock) was believed to be the largest copper mine in the world.
+In the 18th century Devon Great Consols mine (near Tavistock) was believed to be the largest copper mine in the world.

-Devon's tin miners enjoyed a substantial degree of independence through Devon's stannary parliament, which dates back to the twelfth century.
+Devon's tin miners enjoyed a substantial degree of independence through Devon's stannary parliament, which dates back to the 12th century.
 Stannary authority exceeded English law, and because this authority applied to part-time miners (e.g. tin streamers) as well as full-time miners the stannary parliament had significant power.
 Until the early 18th century the stannary parliament met in an open air parliament at Crockern Tor on Dartmoor with stannators appointed to it from each of the four stannary towns.
 The parliament maintained its own gaol at Lydford and had a brutal and 'bloody' reputation (indeed Lydford law became a byword for injustice), and once even gaoled an English MP in the reign of Henry VIII.

+Tin and tungsten have most recently been mined at Hemerdon Ball (near Plymouth).
+During World War 2 the mine was operated to ensure a domestic supply of both metals.
+The mine has periodically re-opened since then and is currently known as Hemerdon Mine.